 Kevin Ivester ’87

-Kevin (’87) has taught math at Darlington since 1995 and currently t eaches foruth-grade math and social studies ?.
+Kevin (’87) has taught math at Darlington since 1995 and currently teaches middle grades.
 He holds a B.S. from the Georgia Institute of Technology, where he played four years of soccer.
-Kevin has coached Middle School basketball for 20 years at Darlington, serving as head coach of the girls for nine years ? ?and as boys' coach for the last 11 years, ?winning six?
-League Championships.
-As head coach of the boys, Kevin was named 2012 NWGA Tip Off Club Coach of the Year.
-He has also been coaching the boys’ and girls’ Middle School golf team for the past five? years.
-Previously, he coached boys and girls soccer for 14 years, including seven years as varsity head coach (winning six region titles) and seven years as Middle School head coach.
-He and his wife, Jackie, are the parents of Lily (’25) and Adrian (’27).
+Kevin has coached middle school basketball for more than two decades and also coaches middle school golf.
+Previously, he coached boys and girls soccer for 14 years.
+Kevin and his wife, Jackie, are the parents of Lily (’25) and Adrian (’27).

 Are Attitude & Perseverance Lost on the iY Generation?